Our favorite travel photos of the year (so far)

 Thousands and thousands of amazing images cross our computer screens each year, and in this space we share some stunners from 2018.

 The gallery above is updated periodically.
-So when you're ready to see another gorgeous part of the world -- a charming British village, a dazzling nightlife scene in Malaysia, an otherworldly desert in Oman -- return here for inspiration.
+So when you're ready to see another gorgeous part of the world -- a colorful county fair in the United States, a dazzling nightlife scene in Malaysia, an otherworldly desert in Oman -- return here for inspiration.

 Related Content